qiwi/deep-proxy/README.md

 ```

 ## Caching
-`createDeepProxy` factory returns the stored proxy reference when all the arguments matched one of the previous calls:
+`createDeepProxy` factory returns the stored proxy reference if the arguments match to any previous call:
 1) `target` refs are strictly equal
 2) `root` refs equal too
 3) `path` values match